TienDaniel/Create3_Grid_Spiral_Algo/README.md

 git clone https://github.com/TienDaniel/Create3_Grid_Spiral_Algo
 ```

-After that, we will just keep the file 'src' and you can delete other irrelevant files manually or by using commands below.
+After that, we just need 'src' file.
+We can delete other irrelevant files manually or by using commands below.
 It will delete 'docs' folder and 'README.md' file:
 ```bash
 rm -rf /docs
 rm -r /README.md